HappyBavarian07/CoolStuffLib/README.md

 -----
 # Future Updates
 In the future there will also be a few other Systems like a MySQL client or File Manager.
+A Language Translator to translate a Default Language File like English into other Languages using either a custom api key or google translate.

+# TODO
+- MySQL Client
+- File Manager
+- Language Translator